Chapter 10

 10.2 Tutorial: How to Redefine Package Commands Used in the Document Preamble

-files are loaded only after the \begin{document}
+The usual .4ht files are loaded only after the \begin{document} command.
+This

 means that they cannot influence macros that are initialized in package options or in